 Equitable outcomes for Indigenous students are a key priority for the District.
 Indigenous students access district-wide supports and services as well as additional supports recommended from a collaborative Aboriginal Education Council.
-Council recommended specific supports identified in the District's "How are we Doing Report?"
+Council recommended specific supports identified in District data and in the District's "How are we Doing Report?"
 As seen in the report, Indigenous students are seeing equitable outcomes until completion in grade 12.
-The addition of an Indigenous Support teacher, who will serve as a graduation coach, as well as Indigenous focused Career Prep blocks are added to address this intentionally by providing vision casting and links to postsecondary opportunities for Indigenous students.
+The addition of an Indigenous Support teacher and additional Indigenous support blocks will serve as a graduation coaches by providing vision casting and links to post-secondary opportunities for Indigenous students.
+These positions will also focus on ensuring students are working toward a graduation credential that provides them with the most opportunities possible.

 Supporting the continuous learning of language is a key priority in the 4-year strategic plan.
 The recently Ministry approved, Dakelh language curriculum will form the basis of K-12 instruction for the District and will be led by this inclusion of a language teacher highlighted in this budget.